VanessaYan/STAT-453-Malaria-Bounding-Boxes-Detection/README.md

 ##### 1. For each image:
  - Get regions proposed be selective search algorithm.
  - Randomly select 2000 regions from the region set above and compute IOU between each of them and the ground true boxes iteratively.
  - In each iteration, thus, for each true box, append regions whose IOU are greater than **0.85** to wrapped_data with the box's true label to wrapped_label, and the threshold of background is 0.075.
-As the background regions generated in each iteration is too much, also consider about sample balance, retain the negative regions with length=min{l_t,l_f}.
+As the background regions generated in each iteration is too much, also consider about sample balance, retain the negative regions with the same length of positive ones.

 ##### 2. As for CPU limitation, save the wrapped data for each 1000 samples into .npy files.